 There may be a problem with their teeth that can be detected by the doctor.

-Early treatment helps to guide proper jaw growth, correct harmful habits, and help guide teeth, and even shape one’s face.
+Early treatment helps to guide proper jaw growth, correct harmful habits, help guide teeth, and even shape one’s face.

 If your child’s teeth aren’t sufficiently clean before getting braces, your orthodontist will have to clean them with a polishing paste so that the braces can properly be cemented to your teeth.